Local Government

 View the official entrance requirements in the UFV Academic Calendar.

-Students may enter the program without having completed university credits.
-CIVI 200 (Evidence-Based Decision Making) will serve as the pre-requisite for other courses in the program.
-CIVI 200 does not have pre-requisites.
+Students may enter the program without having previously completed university credits.
+CIVI 200 (Evidence-Based Decision Making) will serve as the prerequisite for other courses in the program.
+CIVI 200 does not have prerequisites.

-The proposed credited program will be complemented by the development of non-credit learning opportunities, including webinars, workshops, and other in-person and on-line experiences.
+Your classroom experience in this program will be complemented by other learning opportunities, including webinars, workshops, and other in-person and online experiences.

-The certificate program requires completion of 6 courses offered on a rotational basis (some offered more than one time per year):
+The certificate program requires completion of 6 courses offered on a rotational basis (some offered more than once per year):

 Each course in the certificate program is awarded university credit through UFV.
 Courses may be awarded transfer credit at other universities.